 To get started on Twitter, update your profile to reflect what you do, connect with people who smell like prospective clients, engage with their tweets, and make comments on their blogs.

 If they follow you back, tweet and retweet some of your work that they may find interesting.
-Once the ice is broken and they have an inkling of what you do, inquire politely about freelance writing jobs.
+Once the ice is broken and they have an inkling of what you do, inquire politely about online freelance writing jobs.

 If you have an online portfolio, harness the power of Twitter hashtags to market your services.